Extra Effort: Westby senior overcomes mother’s death, other challenges

 The senior said he feels he has grown during his time at WAHS.
 “I think I’ve become more mature, especially since middle school.
 I’m more able to take on more responsibilities and not give up.”
 Moilien said that has involved being kind to others, listening to others, not being disrespectful and doing chores around the house.

 Moilien enjoys doing things with his hands, and is planning to have a design-related career.
-After graduation he plans on attending the University of Wisconsin-Stout.
+After graduation, he plans to attend the University of Wisconsin-Stout.

 “I really like art and drawing and coming up with designs of things,” Moilien said.
 “I recently took up woodworking.
 I started at school and found out we had woodworking machines at home.”

-His interest in woodworking began sophomore year when he took a class and he continued doing it at home.
+His interest in woodworking began sophomore year when he took a class, and he continued doing it in his spare time.

-Moilien said the art and woodworking classes helped him make the decision to purse his career goal.
-“You start (art) your freshman year and they help you along and after six semesters you can do your own thing.”
+Moilien said the art and woodworking classes helped him make the decision to pursue his career goal.
+“You start (art) your freshman year and they help you along, and after six semesters you can do your own thing.”

 Marx said all of the Westby nominations for the Extra Effort Award were so deserving this year.